HackYourFuture-CPH/hyf-serverless-course/week2/lesson-plan.md

 Cloud storage is a useful and fundemental offering from cloud vendors with great flexibility for creating serverless applications (among other things).
 We can use it to store files/objects in given "buckets".
 This includes serving a static website.

-Cloud storage can obviously also be used to store large files (there is no limit to storage, so we have infinite scalability).
+Cloud storage can also be used to store large files (there is no limit to storage, so we have infinite scalability).
 We can likewise easily move, transform and procces these files by other jobs/services.

 S3 can likewise trigger events on file actions, e.g on file upload or file deletion.
 Files can also contain specific security rules for access.